Magical Moments at the West Country School of Myth

 Guest poster, writer, storyteller, performer (and fellow Bowen Islander!)
 Tina Overbury shares her experience finding magical moments with trees while participating in a writing program in Dartmoor, England (one of my favorite places!).

-‘Stories don’t enchant, they break spells’ – Dr. Martin Shaw, Storyteller and Mythologist, West Country School of Myth
+‘Stories don’t enchant, they break spells’ – Dr. Martin Shaw, Director of the West Country School of Myth

 I’m fresh back from a week-long summer school program called Tent of the Seven Doors from The West Country School of Myth.
-Led by storyteller and mythologist Dr. Martin Shaw, the program was located in Dartmoor in the southwest corner of England.
+Led by storyteller and mythologist Martin Shaw, who is also the founder of the Oral Tradition and Mythic Life courses at Stanford University, the program was located in Dartmoor National Park in the southwest corner of England.

 I had just completed a two-week story pilgrimage in Ireland and decided that since I’m so close, I should really hop over to England and tick a story-box I’ve been carrying for a long time.